← Back to Knowledge Graph

-John Gottman can predict with 90% accuracy whether a couple will divorce within 15 years — from a single observed conversation.
-The key variable: the ratio of positive to negative interactions.
-Below 5:1, the relationship deteriorates.
-Above 5:1, it thrives.
-One bad interaction requires five good ones to neutralize.
+John Gottman can predict with over 90% accuracy whether a couple will divorce within 15 years — by watching them argue for 15 minutes.
+The critical variable: the ratio of positive to negative interactions.
+Stable couples maintain a ratio of at least 5:1.
+Couples heading for divorce fall below 1:1.
+One harsh criticism requires five genuine positive interactions to neutralize.

 The Framework